James P. Wade

-James P. Wade, Jr. is the author, with Harlan K. Ullman of the doctrine of strategic dominance, more popularly known as shock and awe.
+James Paul Wade Jr. (December 26, 1930 – March 21, 2017) was an American military writer.
+He was the author, with Harlan K. Ullman of the doctrine of strategic dominance, more popularly known as shock and awe.
 They published their concept in Shock and Awe: Achieving Rapid Dominance, a 1996 monograph of the National Defense University.

 In 1977, he was appointed by President Jimmy Carter as Chairman of the Military Liaison Committee to the United States Department of Energy.

+Wade died on March 21, 2017, at the age of 86.